-A search of the GSI's online database indicates that there are two registered groundwater wells approximately 500 m south-west of the leak location.
-One well was drilled to a depth of 7.6 m and is reported to have a moderate yield of $60 \text{ m}^3/\text{d}$.
-The other well has a depth of 45 m with a poor yield of 22 m3/d reported.
+A search of the GSI's online database indicates that the nearest recorded groundwater well to the leak location is approximately 0.9 km to the south-east.
+This well was drilled to a depth of 76 m with depth to bedrock indicated to be 20 m.
+The reported yield of the well is "good" at $207 \text{ m}^3/\text{d}$.

-The EPA is responsible for classifying GWBs in Ireland in terms of water quality and their ability to meet objectives set out in the EU Water Framework Directive.
-Based on the most recent round of EPA monitoring (2010 - 2015), the status of the Dublin GWB was categorised as "good" and it was categorised as "not at risk" with regard to achieving its WFD objectives.
+The EPA is responsible for classifying GWBs in Ireland in terms of water quality and their ability to meet objectives set out in the WFD.
+Based on the most recent round of EPA monitoring (2010 - 2015), the status of the Dublin GWB was categorised as "good" and it was categorised as "not at risk" with regard to achieving WFD objectives.